CatinhoCR/catix-freshxmind/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/CatinhoCR/catix-freshxmind/issues) for a list of proposed features (and known issues).
+See the open [issues] for a list of proposed features (and known issues).
+Any [feedback], ideas or feature requests are welcome too!

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+[Contributions] are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a [Pull Request]

 <!-- LICENSE -->
 ## License